 Background

-The following Standard Operating Procedure (SOP) is adapted from the SOP (DEA, 2010a) used for monitoring in the Addo Baviaanskloof Fishriver Restoration Program (ABFRP).
+The following Standard Operating Procedure (SOP) is adapted from the STRP SOP (DEA, 2010a) used for monitoring in the Addo Baviaanskloof Fish River Restoration Program (ABFRP).
 This was part of project document (DEA, 2010b) developed for verification of the project through VCS (Verified Carbon Standard).
-The ABFRP is a Department of Environmental Affairs (DEA-NRM) restoration program.
+The ABFRP is a Department of Environmental Affairs, Natural Resource Management (DEA-NRM) restoration program.

 Important Note: This is a working document and is not the final document.
 It is being further refined based on the results obtained from the initial field experimental trial.
 Parts of the draft SOP which are verbatim from the original ABFRP SOP (DEA, 2010a) are highlighted in light blue as they have not yet been changed, whereas the rest is an addition or adaptation to this SOP.
 Notes are made about which parts of the SOP are likely to be changed, based on further expert input and the field trial results.
 Expert input was given by James Reeler, Dugal Harris, Mike Powell, Rebecca Powell and Cosman Bolus.